STRENGTHENING K-12 STEM EDUCATION

 Supporting Dual-Credit Enrollment

 Dual credit courses provide valuable educational experiences for high-school students and help cultivate a solid foundation for learning and career preparation, all while obtaining college credit and meeting high school graduation requirements.
 Washington STEM supports equitable dual-credit through both policy and practice efforts.
 Since 2020 we have participated in the Statewide Dual Credit Taskforce, working with state agencies, institutions of higher education, and K-12 to research and develop policy recommendations that support equitable dual credit enrollment and completion.
 We also work with educators across the K-12 and high education sectors to curate, analyze and act on available data to improve enrollment and completion of dual credit coursework.
-Our new High School to Postsecondary Toolkit, created in partnership with Eisenhower High School and OSPI, was designed to help practitioners explore the driving questions behind disparities in dual credit participation.
+Our new High School to Postsecondary Toolkit, (toolkit update coming January 2024) created in partnership with Eisenhower High School and OSPI, was designed to help practitioners explore the driving questions behind disparities in dual credit participation.
 The toolkit highlights key opportunities and potential strategies to improve equity in dual credit participation.

 Developing data tools

 In order for students in Washington to make smart decisions about their future in STEM, they and their adult supporters need to know what jobs will be available in their own backyard, which jobs pay living and family-sustaining wages, and which credentials will help ensure that they are competitive for those jobs.
 Washington STEM has developed a free interactive data tool, the Labor Market Credential Data Dashboard, to provide that data.

 In our 2022-2024 Strategic Plan, we outline a plan to better understand systemic issues with the STEM teaching workforce.
 We will continue to identify ways we can contribute our partnership, direct support, and policy expertise to diversify the STEM teaching workforce and address regional workforce shortages.

 Video: Washington students have big dreams